 - a.
 Where is Stonehenge?
 What was it used for?
 Where are some other astronomical alignments located (mentioned in class)?
 What is archeo-astronomy?
 What does it tell us about primitive people? - b.
 Look at the contributions of the Greeks.
 What was their world picture?
 What did Aristotle do?
 What did they believe about the Earth?
 Who was Aristarchus and what did he propose? - c.
 What is Parallax?
-Why did the fact that stars did not show any Parallax motion convince the Greeks that the Earth was not moving?
+Why did the fact that stars not show any Parallax motion convince the Greeks that the Earth was not moving?
 Why were they wrong?
-(Look at pages 56-57) - d.
+(Look at pages 58-59) - d.
 What did Eratosthenes measure?
-How did he do it? - e.
+How did he do it?
+What else did he invent or discover?
+(Mentioned in Class) - e.
 What is retrograde motion?
 What did Ptolemy invent to explain retrograde motion (incorrectly, of course)?
 How accurate were his predictions?
 The name of the circles upon circles model is the epicycle model.
 The circles are epicycles and they revolve around the earth on deferents. - f.
 Who were Copernicus, Tycho, Kepler, and Galileo and what were their contributions to studies of the motions of the earth and planets?
 How did Copernicus change the solar system in his attempt to understand retrograde motion?
 What did Tycho do?
 Where did he do it?
-The name of his observatory was Uraniborg. - g.
+Note that the name of his observatory was Uraniborg. - g.
 What did Kepler do?
 Where did he obtain the observations that he analyzed? - h.
 What did Galileo do?
 Where did he live?
 What evidence convinced him that Copernicus and Kepler were right?
 What did he see through his telescope?
 What did he invent? - i.
 Who discovered the Galilean moons and how?
 Know that Venus goes through phases just like the Moon.
-What does this tell us and told Galileo about the structure of the solar system? - j.
+What does this tell us -and Galileo about the structure of the solar system? - i.
 Read about the trial of Galileo. - k.
 Know Kepler's 3 Laws of planetary motion.
 What is an ellipse?
 The Focus of the Ellipse, The semi-major axis of the ellipse.
 How do we calculate the semi-major axis? - 1.
 Look at Figure 4-21.
 Try to understand when, in time, the various astronomers contributed to the development of astronomy. - m.
 What are the various parts of the scientific method?

 6. Chapter 5.
-Newton, Galileo, and Gravity (Skip Einstein)
+Newton, Galileo, and Gravity (SKIP Section 5-3)